Correctional Facilities — Service and Meetings

 The purpose of a correctional facilities committee is to coordinate the work of individual AA members and groups who are interested in carrying our message of recovery to alcoholics behind the walls and to set up means of smoothing the way from the facility to the larger AA community through making contact before release.
 AA Guidelines (CFC)

-Join the CFC Committee
+Join the District 32 CF Committee

 Attend the monthly CFC meeting and carry information about service opportunities back to your home group.
 When: Monthly on the second Thursday, 6:00 PM, currently via Zoom.
-Please contact the CFC Chair for the Zoom ID: cfcchair@aanc32.org.
+Please contact the CFC chair for the Zoom ID: cfcchair@aanc32.org.

 Write Letters to an Alcoholic Inmate